kvpendergast/GimmeeApi/README.md

 }
 ```

-This endpoint returns all products in the Ventry database and each product's info.
+This endpoint returns all products in the Gimmee database and each product's info.

 _GET /products_
 ```sh